This week: Ghost in the Shell, gender-bending, Naoko Yamada, and more!

 “For people who work as idols (and similar professions), carelessly blocking a fan is a bad idea,” Yamakan asserted.
 “And you can’t help how it looks when you return a present.”

-By zeroing in to the experience of one individual, this video discusses the real ripple effects of what it means to have representation ripped away by mass media.
+By zeroing in on the experience of one individual, this video discusses the real effects of what it means to have representation ripped away by mass media.

 In an interview with io9, Tom and May said their video was designed to show the real emotional weight behind whitewashing.
 They said it’s inspired by their own experiences growing up, as well as those of their friends and community.
 It’s really effective.
 It’s one thing to read a blog about why changing the name of the lead character from Mokoto to Mira is a bad thing, especially after promising to keep her as “The Major” to avoid controversy.
 It’s another to watch a young girl, alone, searching for one thing she can call her own… only to see it stolen away years later by outside forces.
 It’s an empathetic, real-world examination of what’s sometimes viewed, and dismissed, as a hypothetical problem.